 - Used through patches on the skin

 - Through suppositories – absorbed by the anal mucous membrane

 The next step in recovery for the person struggling with this kind of addiction is rehabilitation.
-In drug or alcohol addiction rehabilitation treatment the patient at a Florida House Experience facility will have a treatment created for them that is fully customized to fit their specific needs.
-FHE will take into account the way of life the patient leeds, their fitness, any trauma they may be dealing with, any dual diagnosis or co-occurring mental health disorders that may make it a more complicated and difficult process for the patient than it might be otherwise.
+In drug or alcohol addiction rehabilitation treatment the patient at a FHE Health facility will have a treatment created for them that is fully customized to fit their specific needs.
+FHE will take into account the way of life the patient needs, their fitness, any trauma they may be dealing with, any dual diagnosis or co-occurring mental health disorders that may make it a more complicated and difficult process for the patient than it might be otherwise.

 Consumerism is rampant in this day and age.
 But a shopping addiction is less about consumerism and materialism and more about a psychological imperative.
 A person struggling with an addiction to shopping or buying,may sometimes pass it off as “retail therapy” but it is far from therapy.
 Addiction to shopping is not therapeutic, quite the opposite, in fact, compulsive shopping is a real addiction with real world consequences that can affect the individual with the disease as well as their family and friends. .If someone is addicted to shopping they find some amount of catharsis and stress relief in the action, though in the end it can be an addition to their stress via the guilt or shame they feel in retrospect.